elysiumphase/esbnb/README.md

 }
 ```

 esbnb install and automatically configure your `.eslintrc` file.
 It only adds the configuration name in the `extends` property.
 If some values were present that are not airbnb config name, the `extends` property will be an array with all configuration name to be extended to.
+If another airbnb config is found, it will be replaced.

 Before any process, a copy of your `.eslintrc` is made in the case of something would go wrong.
 You'll find it in the **esbnb** package installed globally in the *configs* directory.